 What also drives me nuts is how casual jackpot justice award arguments are with the facts.
 The authors write:

 Consider a New York Times report of a woman who was awarded $14.1 million by a jury several years ago because she was hit by a subway train while attempting to commit suicide by lying on the tracks.
 Obviously, she contributed to her own injuries.

-First of all, it was 9 years ago not several.
+First, it was 9 years ago, not several.
 Here’s the story.
-But here is the crazy part: it is the only place on the Internet you can find a report of this lawsuit.
+But here is the crazy part: it is the only place on the Internet you can find a report on this lawsuit.
 Take out your Google and look for it yourself.
-The article does not give a case name, does not provide the names of the parties or a lawyer in the case, nothing.
+The article does not give a case name, it does not provide the names of the parties or a lawyer in the case, nothing.
 There is no way to fact check it.
 In fact, no one comments specifically about the case.
 The only time it gets brought up elsewhere on-line is by tort reform advocates referencing the article.
 So this verdict happened and no one picked it up?
 What are the chances?
 Worse still, even this article states that the woman denied trying to commit suicide.
-This quote reports it as an agreed upon fact.
+This quote reports it as an agreed-upon fact.

 Okay, let’s set aside the minor problem of making up facts about a made-up story that happened 9 years ago.
 But what is the evidence that this verdict would lead to a $14.1 million verdict if it happened in Maryland?
 We have a cap on non-economic damages in Maryland.
 How was this verdict broken up?

-I agree with Todd Lamb about lawsuit abuse although I suspect our definitions of lawsuit abuse differ.
+I agree with Todd Lamb about lawsuit abuse, although I suspect our definitions of lawsuit abuse differ.
 I’m sure he is a smart guy with a lot of ideas about how to improve our justice system.
 The Swiss cheese-like nature of the facts in this editorial do not reflect this.
-Mr. Lamb is entitled to his own opinions but he is not entitled to his own facts.
+Mr. Lamb is entitled to his own opinions, but not his own facts.